 That'll be way fun with the Torgesens [Thanksgiving dinner] and I'm glad everybody will be able to be together.
 It's just weird to think that I won't be getting up early to play in the N1 Turkey Bowl.
 That's okay though.
 We have a member family that is going to feed us, La Familia Ramirez.
 I wouldn't be surprised to be eating tacos instead of turkey this Thanksgiving, but that's perfectly fine with me!

-I just wrote a huge long letter with all kinds of information about investigators, how everything is going, and pictures!
+Everything is just fine out here right now.
+We just got transfer calls yesterday and Elder Ortiz is going to I just wrote a huge long letter with all kinds of information about investigators, how everything is going, and pictures!
 Hopefully you enjoy it.
 I'll be sure to send it out soon.

 I hope you all have a great turkey day!